 The scope of the names bound by bindrec (even? and odd? in this case) includes not only the body of the bindrec expression, but also the definition expressions bound to the names.
 This distinguishes bindrec from bindpar, where the scope of the names would include the body, but not the definitions.
-The difference between the scoping of bindrec and bindpar can be seen in the two contour diagrams in figure 16.
+The difference between the scoping of bindrec and bindpar can be seen in the two contour diagrams in Fig. 14.
 In the bindrec expression, the reference occurrence of odd? within the even? abstraction has the binding name odd? as its binding occurrence; the case is similar for even?.
 However, when bindrec is changed to bindpar in this program, the names odd? and even? within the definitions become unbound variables.
-If bindrec were changed to bindseq, the occurrence of even? in the second binding would reference the declaration of even? in the first, but the occurrence of odd? in the first binding would still be unbound.
+If bindrec were changed to bindseq, the occurrence of odd? in the first binding would reference the declaration of even? in the first, but the occurrence of odd? in the first binding would still be unbound.

-10.2 Environment-Model Evaluation of bindrec
+5.2 Environment Model Evaluation of bindrec

-10.2.1 High-level Model
+5.2.1 High-level Model